dino-r/TexErupter/README.md

         -f FONTSIZE  --fontsize=FONTSIZE  change the font size in LaTeX files -p PACKAGES  --package=PACKAGES   Comma separated list of packages to be included in the LaTeX header

 The -v option is for verbose output.
 TexErupter will print some information on what it does and it will show the pdflatex compilation process.
 It will also halt during the pdflatex compilation if there are any errors reported by pdflatex.
+By default, TexErupter cleans up all unnecessary intermediate files like the generated tex-file and the subsequent pdflatex aux-, log- and pdf-file.
+If you specify the -v option, theses files will be kept for debugging purposes.

 The -o option will give you the possibility to specify your own filename for the output.